jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/Emb_Space_theory.md

 </div>
  <div><p style="text-align: center;">Nearest neighbors of words according to vector embeddings learnt by a neural net.
 Source [7].</p></div>

-During training, the word embeddings W coverge towards a language that describes which words are coherent in which contexts.
+During training, the word embeddings W converge towards a language that describes which words are coherent in which contexts.
 Given the limited amount of dimensions (e.g., 300) when compared to the size of the input (thousands of words), each of those features is optimized to capture a portion of the complex information that defines textual coherency.

 <div style="text-align:center">
     <img src="/images/worddistrep.png" width="500">